gaminax/computing/formatting/index.md

 Formatting/

 ## Formatting
-Source text has styling added to it before it is rendered.
+Source text has styling added to it before it is rendered on a display.

 [AsciiDoc/](asciidoc/index.html)